An unexpected enclave of global flavours in a neighbourhood that offers plenty more than the famous railway terminus

 The weight of responsibility for the project succeeding is not lost on Olly either, “We are protecting a 120-year-old cultural legacy in London,” he says, “which is so important, especially in these times when we need positive momentum.”

-On a smaller scale, but equally exciting for the grassroots local music scene, Chalk Farm Road’s old Belgo restaurant site reopens this month too – as new 140-capacity live venue The Camden Club.
+On a smaller scale, but equally exciting for the grassroots local music scene, Chalk Farm Road’s old Belgo restaurant has reopened as new 140-capacity live venue The Camden Club.
 While long-standing venues on the circuit that were forced to crowd-fund desperately to survive during lockdown, including the Fiddler’s Elbow, Spiritual Bar and Black Heart, are all offering nightly live music again, having weathered the storm.

-Just down Hampstead Road, Outernet Live is also preparing for lift-off this summer.
-The largest new live event venue to be built in Central London since the 1940s, the 2000-capacity space is located beneath the striking 8k wraparound screens of the Now Building at Tottenham Court Road tube.
+Just down Hampstead Road, Here at Outernet is the largest new live event venue to be built in Central London since the 1940s, the 2000-capacity space is located beneath the striking 8k wraparound screens of the Now Building at Tottenham Court Road tube.
 It goes some way towards repaying Londoners for the loss of the nearby Astoria Theatre to Crossrail beneath.

 The Outernet complex backs onto historic Denmark Street and includes the reopening of the famous 12 Bar Club too, plus a clause ensuring music remains central to the remaining shops of Tin Pan Alley.
 “Ultimately this project will be judged on history,” Outernet CEO Philip O’Ferrall told Camdenist last year, “and that means creating a future as well as a past for music here.”